Hindustani verbs: Verb conjugations

 There are four distinguished conjugation sets in Hindustani.
-The first person [1P] singular pronoun mãĩ, the second person [2P] singular intimate pronoun tū, the 2P plural familiar pronoun tum, and the 2P plural formal pronoun āp.
-The 1P plural pronoun ham and the 3P plural conjugations are the same as the conjugations of āp, and the 3P singular conjugations are the same as that of 2P singular pronoun tū.
-Hindi does not have 3P personal pronouns and instead the demonstrative pronouns (ye "this/these", vo "that/those") double as the 3P personal pronouns when they lack a noun argument.
+The first person singular [1S] pronoun mãĩ, the second person singular [2S] intimate pronoun tū, the second person singular/plural [2S/2P] familiar pronoun tum, and the 2P formal pronoun āp.
+The first person plural [1P] pronoun ham and the third person plural [3P] conjugations are the same as the conjugations of āp, and the 3S conjugations are the same as that of the 2S pronoun tū.
+Hindi does not have third person personal pronouns and instead the demonstrative pronouns (ye "this/these", vo "that/those") double as the third person personal pronouns when they lack a noun argument.